elminster-aom/homeworks/README.md

 it has been implemented as a mono-thread which intensifies memory usage for a better performance.

-Therefore, it consumes Kafka messages in windows of either time or number of messages and stores them (all of them at once) in a Postgres database, where transactional commit is disabled (we relax this setting since all our SQL operations are [ACID](https://en.wikipedia.org/wiki/ACID)).
+Therefore, it consumes Kafka messages in windows of either time or number of messages and stores them in group (as a batch) in a Postgres database, where transactional commit is disabled (we relax this setting since all our SQL operations are [ACID](https://en.wikipedia.org/wiki/ACID)).

-Additionally, performance can be further improved if both Kafka and Postgres components work independently in a continuous stream of data, for example using shared memory ([mmap system call](https://man7.org/linux/man-pages/man2/mmap.2.html)).
+Additionally, performance can be further improved if both Kafka and Postgres components work independently in a continuous stream of data, for example using `Store_manager.insert_metrics_copy()` and/or implementing shared memory ([mmap system call](https://man7.org/linux/man-pages/man2/mmap.2.html)).

 On the other hand, for ensuring that our storage is optimized for metrics (time-series data) and can store them for long periods of time, we took profit of [TimescaleDB](https://docs.timescale.com/latest/introduction) plug-in, e.g:
 > **Scalable**